 - 1 tablespoon nutritional yeast

 - 2 teaspoons Italian seasoning - recipe link below if you'd like to make your own

 - 2 carrots - 1 large or 2 small

 - 1 teaspoon salt

-Heat the oil in a skillet.
-Add the prepared mushroom stems and carrot.
+- Heat the oil in a skillet.
+Add the prepared mushroom stems and carrots.
 Sauté 10 minutes.

 - Set out a cookie sheet and place all of the mushroom caps, cup up.

 - Fill up the cap with the carrot panko mixture and press down.
 Pile another mound on that and lightly press that down too.
 Put another mound on that and set carefully back onto the cookie sheet.